ilyashusain/Jenkins-CI-CD-Terraform-K8s/README.md

 ## 3. Install Terraform

 Install Terraform on to the master node.
-Fetch the link from the website for linux-64-bit (depending on your host machine) and ```wget``` it.
+Fetch the link from the website for linux-64-bit and ```wget``` it.
 Unzip the folder and move the resultant file to the local binaries, as such:

 ```sudo mv terraform /usr/local/bin```